 - Use in a chicken parmesan or eggplant parmesan recipe.

-- The sauce makes an excellent base for other tomato-based dishes like shakshuka or chili.
+- The sauce is an excellent base for tomato-based dishes like shakshuka or chili.

 - Add browned ground beef to make a meat sauce.